sprzybysz/todo_list_app/README.md

-# MERN Shopping List
+# TODO List App

-> Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.
+> TODO List app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.

 ## Quick Start